 Most buoys and markers in the water, other than Navigational Aids, are considered floating objects and may require a permit to place.
 Common floating objects include bathing beach markers, speed zone markers, information markers, swimming or diving floats, mooring buoys, and ski jumps.

-Floating objects permits are issued by the Office of Parks, Recreation and Historic Preservation (OPRHP), except in parks region 6 (Adirondacks and Catskills), where it is the responsibility of the Department of Environmental Conservation (DEC)
+Floating objects permits are issued by the Office of Parks, Recreation and Historic Preservation (OPRHP), except within the waterways of the Adirondack and Catskill Park regions, where it is the responsibility of the Department of Environmental Conservation (DEC)

 Maintenance and replacement floating objects, as well as permit renewal, is the responsibility of the permit holder.
 Anyone may apply for a floating object permit if they meet the criteria outlined in the application checklist and in the issuing flow chart.